 The Rastrojos first emerged in 2002 as the armed wing for Wilber Varela, alias "Jabon."
 At the time, Varela was fighting a rival in the Norte del Valle Cartel, Diego Montoya, alias "Don Diego," and Montoya’s private army, the "Machos."
-Varela lieutenant Diego Rastrojo recruited the first members, and the group took on his name.
+Varela lieutenant Diego Perez Henao, alias "Diego Rastrojo," recruited the first members, and the group took on his name.
 Later, in an attempt to enter peace talks between the government and paramilitary groups, the group called itself Rondas Campesinas Populares or Popular Peasant Patrols (RCP).
-The paramilitaries, under the banner of the United Self-Defense Forces of Colombia (AUC), signed a peace agreement in 2004, and finished demobilizing their troops in 2006.
+The paramilitaries, under the banner of the United Self-Defense Forces of Colombia (AUC), signed a peace agreement with the government in July 2003, and finished demobilizing their troops in 2006.
 However, the government did not allow the RCP to participate in the negotiations.

 They are different from some of Colombia's other criminal groups in that they do not necessarily try to control every part of the drug distribution chain, operating instead via strategic alliances.
 These alliances include working with rebel groups and former right-wing paramilitaries to move their product.
 They also concentrate their forces along embarkation points, specifically the border with Venezuela, and the Pacific Ocean.
 Both points give them enough control over the drugs they are shipping or the chemicals they need to bring into the country.

 For several years, the Rastrojos have had an agreement with the National Liberation Army (ELN) in the provinces of Cauca and Nariño.
 More recently they made a similar agreement with the Revolutionary Armed Forces of Colombia (FARC) in certain other parts of the country.
 Both these alliances give the Rastrojos direct access to coca base -- the raw material for cocaine -- at very cheap prices.
-The Rastrojos' other main ally, Daniel Barrera Barrera, alias "El Loco," had struck similar agreements with the FARC in some areas prior to his capture in Venezuela in September 2012.
+The Rastrojos' other main ally, El Loco Barrera, had struck similar agreements with the FARC in some areas prior to his capture in Venezuela in September 2012.
 Together the Rastrojos and Barrera obtained a huge competitive advantage, one that also led to strong partnerships with Mexican cartels.